 Table of Contents

-In my practice I often encounter owners who look to switch their dogs to a hypoallergenic diet due to a variety of issues.
-I have previously wrote about the science on hypoallergenic dog foods and their effectiveness in this article, which I recommend to read to better understand how these diets work.
+I have previously written about the science of hypoallergenic dog foods and their effectiveness in this article, which I recommend reading to understand better how these diets work.

-The below article will explain what you need to know about real hypoallergenic dog foods, what makes them hypoallergenic, what’s hydrolyzed protein dog food diets, whether it's something you need, and how to shop for the best brand and avoid any “fake” hypoallergenic dog foods (of which there are several).
+Whether it's something you need and how to shop for the best brand and avoid any “fake” hypoallergenic dog foods (of which there are several).

 Hypoallergenic Dog Foods 101

-Dogs with primary gastrointestinal disease such as inflammatory bowel disorder (IBD) can often suffer from some amount of adverse food reaction as well.
+Dogs with primary gastrointestinal diseases such as inflammatory bowel disorder (IBD) can often suffer from adverse food reactions.

 Food allergies in dogs occur most commonly due to an overreaction to specific animal source proteins or carbohydrates in the diet.1

 However, food intolerance in dogs that leads to an adverse food reaction is more common than a true food allergy.

 Only about 10-15% of dogs develop a true food allergy.
 The most common antigens in dog food include proteins from chicken, beef, soy, dairy, and egg.1